ConservationInternational/trends.earth/LDMP/help/source/documentation/12_faq.rst

 To download QGIS, please go to the QGIS Downloads page.
 As of February 2018, version 3.0 was released.
 Please use version 2.18 for the trends.earth plugin.
 A version compatible with the latest version will be released in future iterations of the project.

-**Do I need to download 32-bit or 64 but version of QGIS?**
+**Do I need to download a 32-bit or 64 bit version of QGIS?**

 We recommend downloading 64-bit version (2.18), but you may need to download the 32-bit version for 32-bit operating systems.
 To find out if your computer is running a 32-bit or 64-bit version of Windows,  search for System or msinfo32.
 This is found in the Control Panel and will bring up a window that says the system type e.g. System type: 64-bit Operating System, x64-based processor.

 Windows 7 or Windows Vista:

-1. Open System by clicking the Start button , right-clicking Computer, and then clicking Properties.
+#.
+Open System by clicking the Start button , right-clicking Computer, and then
+   clicking Properties.
-2. Under System, you can view the system type.
+#.
+Under System, you can view the system type.

 Windows 8 or Windows 10:

+#.
 From the Start screen, type This PC.
+#.
 Right Click (or tap and hold) This PC, and click Properties.

-MAC:
+Mac:

-Click the Apple icon in the top left and select About this Mac.
+#.
+Click the Apple icon in the top left and select "About this Mac".
-For more advanced details click More Info... in the About This Mac window.
+#.
+For more advanced details click "More Info..." in the About This Mac window.

 **How do I install the plugin?**